JoshuaSE-git/school/CISC211/W7/W7-Activity.md

 ### Create a case where you can implement a TEST instruction.

 Performs arithmetic operations with eax and checks if result is zero using test instruction.
+Additionally, it moves value stored in eax to result variable to confirm that test does not override eax register.
+Writes even/odd result to stdout.

 ```assembly
 section .text